 Competition Classes

 The Professional Class is recommended to older teams (typically grades 8-12) who have experience with CNC/CAM or would like to challenge themselves with the new learning experience.
 Professional Class teams compete at the National level to earn the right to represent our countries at the World Finals for the title of World Champions!
+There is no grade limit restrictions to the Professional class - any student aged 9-19 years old can compete!

-Let’s look at some other differences between the two classes for the 22/23 Season…
+Let’s look at some other differences between the two classes for the 25/26 Season…

 Competitive Elements: